What are biosolids? Is Loop® the same thing?

 Processes like composting kill the remaining pathogens, so products like compost made with Loop can be used by anyone on everything from veggie gardens to landscapes to farms.

-Visit the Research & Testing page to find out more.
+Visit the Quality and Testing page to find out more.

 Does using Loop affect surface or ground water?